Woodstock, New Brunswick: Government

 Woodstock elects a mayor and a town council every four years.
 All councilors are elected at-large.
-The last election was November 2022.
+The last election was in May 2026.

 The chief administrative officer and the administration department is responsible for the town financial matters, record keeping, implementation of policies and directives, and providing support to all other departments and the town council.
 The position of chief administrative officer was formerly known as town manager.
 Woodstock was the first town in New Brunswick to have a manager-council form of government.

-The current mayor of Woodstock is Trina Jones who has held the position since 2022.
+The current mayor of Woodstock is Jeff Wright who had previously held the position between 2004-2008, and has resumed the position since 2026.